-This appendix lists the predefined file types and their associated tag numbers that are available for your use.
 You can use these predefined file types for utilities that do not need a unique, personalized look.
-You might also want to use these file types as SUPERTYPEs for your own custom file types.
+You may also want to use these file types as SUPERTYPEs for your own custom file types.

 Naming Conventions for Predefined File Types